tmigot/tmigot.github.io/_pages/about.md

   * with L. Abdallah and M. Haddou. <a href="https://hal.archives-ouvertes.fr/hal-01609835v2/">A Sub-Additive DC Approach to the Complementarity Problem</a>, Computational Optimization and Applications, (online) Feb.
 2019, pp. 1-26, doi:10.1007/s10589-019-00078-w
   * with Mounir Haddou. <a href="https://www.researchgate.net/publication/331304614_A_smoothing_method_for_sparse_optimization_over_convex_sets">A Smoothing Method for Sparse Optimization over Convex Sets</a>, Optimization Letters, (online) Feb.
 2019, pp. 1-17, doi:10.1007/s11590-019-01408-x.

- You can now find on HAL a new preprint written with Jérémy Omer on [Vertex order with optimal number of adjacent predecessors](https://hal.archives-ouvertes.fr/hal-02025298/).
+ You can now find on HAL a new preprint written with Jérémy Omer on [Vertex ordering with optimal number of adjacent predecessors](https://hal.archives-ouvertes.fr/hal-02025298/).

 ### Dec.
 18: Conferences
 I gave a talk on the KKT conditions of the GNEP during the <a href="https://winter18.cms.math.ca/">2018 CMS Winter Meeting</a> in Vancouver